 Suppose you want to do the same for your business; here’s how you can have the 4Ps of marketing as the backbone of your strategy.

 The first thing you need to do is think through your product.
-Generally, successful products fill a need in the life of the intended audience or provide a novel experience.
-You need to identify which your product does.
+Generally, successful products fill a need in the target audience’s life or provide a novel experience.
+You need to identify what your product does.

 After identifying that your product is customer-fit (fills an obvious need or provides a novel experience), the next factor to look at in the marketing mix is the price of your product.
 Pricing can make or break your product.

-To win here, you’ll need to run polls and surveys to get feedback on the price perception.
+To win here, you’ll need to run polls and surveys to get feedback on price perception.

 You’ve come this far in getting a fantastic product and good price perception; placement is the next factor in the marketing mix to consider.

-Placement refers to identifying where your ideal customer likes to hang out and shop for products similar to yours.
+Placement refers to identifying where your ideal customer likes to hang out and shop for similar products.